-Web service calls coming from BSS (e.g. for provisioning and process integration) or sent to it can be secured with SSL.
+Web service calls coming from BSS (e.g. for provisioning application instances for services, or for integrating a process control system) or sent to it (e.g. by an application such as a PSP system) can be secured with SSL.
 SSL is used for authentication and for encryption at the transport level.